 Integrate, mix, open up, share, facilitate intergenerational relations, generate connectivity, create opportunities and sense of purpose would be the keywords defining the featured projects.
 Ranging from competitions proposals to recently built or ongoing projects and from small, acupunctural solutions to city-scale initiatives, these projects will expose the diversity of possible approaches, but also the importance of combining the designers’ out-of-the-box thinking with their ability to connect various urban actors in order to make things happen.

-- Omer Kanipak (Turkey/UK), visual introduction by the Istanbul- and London-based architecture photographer and author, highlighting cultural differences in dealing with loneliness.
+- Omer Kanipak, Istanbul- and London-based architecture photographer and author, and Orhan Kolukisa, Istanbul-based architect and photographer, will do a visual introduction, highlighting cultural differences in dealing with loneliness.
 Photo-essay that compares the use of public spaces in the two capitals.

 - Anna Yudina will expose the multiple facets of urban disconnect and how they are addressed in cities across France.
 Case studies include a social housing block in Lille shaped around a string of shared multi-use spaces that encourage interaction between neighbours; a new capsule residence for the students of a free-tuition web development school who would otherwise be unable to afford accommodation in Paris; a well-known art foundation opening its outpost in a notorious suburb… and more.